TetronIO/JIM/README.md

 - Facilitate domain migrations, i.e. divestitures
 - Identity fusing - bring together user/entitlement data from various business apps and systems

+## Benefits

+Why choose JIM?

+- It's modern.
+No legacy hosting requirements or janky old UIs
+- Supports SSO to comply with modern security requirements
+- Open Source.
+You can see exactly what it does and help improve it
+- Flexible.
+We're developing it now, so you can suggest your must-have features
+- Built by people with decades of experience of integrating IDAM systems into the real world

 ## Deployment
 JIM runs in a Docker stack using containers and can be deployed to on-premises infrastructure (no Internet connection required for air-gapped networks), or Cloud container services, such as Microsoft Azure or AWS.